CHEAP TRICK

 11. Rock 'N' Roll Tonight

 In 1993, Cheap Trick's vocally agile frontman Robin Zander recorded his first and so far only solo album.
-The self-titled album sounds more like a Tom Petty album than one by Cheap Trick.
+Stylistically, the self-titled album sounds more like a Tom Petty album than one by Cheap Trick.
 This is not surprising, since most of the album was co-produced by Zander and veteran Petty producer Jimmy Iovine, and members of Petty's Heartbreakers (Mike Campbell, Benmont Tench) play on the record.
 In fact, a surprising number of familiar names participated in the songs: Stevie Nicks and Mick Fleetwood both guest on "Secret"; Dr. John plays piano on the slightly Stonesy "Emily", co-written by Zander and Eurythmics' Dave Stewart; Don Felder of the Eagles contributes a guitar solo on the lovely ballad "Time Will Let You Know"; and Maria McKee provides backing vocals on a few songs (including her song "Show Me Heaven").
 That's Christina Amphlett of Divinyls (remember "I Touch Myself"?) duetting with Robin on "Boy (I'm So In Love With You)".
-Not all of the songs work; the cover of Harry Nilsson's "Jump Into The Fire" is produced in an annoying way.
-But overall, Robin Zander is a decent solo effort.
+Not all of the songs work; the cover of Harry Nilsson's wild "Jump Into The Fire" is produced in an annoying way.
+But overall, Robin Zander is a decent solo effort by the gifted vocalist.

 Track Listing: